ak24watch/Graphormer/README.md

 Graphormer is a graph representation learning model designed to encode various graph features, including node centrality, shortest path distances, and eigenvectors/eigenvalues.
 This repository contains the implementation of the Graphormer model and its components, with sign invariant laplacian postional encoding also included.

-The model is based on the papers "Do Transformers Really Perform Bad for Graph Representation?" and "Sign and Basis Invariant Networks for Spectral Graph Representation Learning."
+The model is based on the papers `Do Transformers Really Perform Bad for Graph Representation?` and `Sign and Basis Invariant Networks for Spectral Graph Representation Learning.`

 ## Table of Contents